Buena Vista: The Audio/Visual Experience

 2021

 Buena Vista: The Audio Visual Environment was an immersive, multimedia public art installation created onsite within a storefront retail space at the Columbus Circle 59th St. Subway Station in New York, NY.
-The installation and performance space operated for one month as funded by a grant via the City Arts Corps, NY.
+This month-long project transformed a commuter thoroughfare into a laboratory for video-based worldbuilding.
+The installation and performance space operated for one month and was funded by a grant via the City Arts Corps, NY.